amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 on the table.
 So I proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix the generic plan validation step such that it only locks the partitions that match the parameter values mentioned in `EXECUTE` by performing the run-time pruning earlier than the validation step.
-Here is the graph with the patch applied:
+Here is the graph showing the improved generic plan execution latency after applying the patch:

 ![v16 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img3.png)